-- iii) Lab packs that will be incinerated in compliance with 35 Ill.
+Healthcare Facility's or Reverse distributor's Name and Address • Healthcare Facility's or Reverse distributor's USEPA Identification Number Manifest Tracking Number iii) Lab packs that will be incinerated in compliance with 35 Ill.
 Adm.
-Code 728.142(c) are not required to be marked with USEPA hazardous waste numbers (i.e., hazardous waste codes), except D004, D005, D006, D007, D008, D010, and D011, if applicable.
-A nationally recognized electronic system, such as bar coding or radio frequency identification tag, may be used to identify the USEPA hazardous waste numbers (i.e., hazardous waste codes); - D) Placarding.
+Code 728.142(c) are not required to be marked with USEPA hazardous waste numbers, except D004, D005, D006, D007, D008, D010, and D011, if applicable.

+A nationally recognized electronic system, such as bar coding or radio frequency identification, may be used to identify the USEPA hazardous waste numbers; and

+- D) Placarding.
 Placard or offer the initial transporter the appropriate placards according to USDOT regulations for hazardous materials under subpart F of 49 CFR 172, incorporated by reference in 35 Ill.
 Adm.
 Code 720.111. - 2) The manifest requirements of Subpart B of 35 Ill.
 Adm.
-Code 722, except as follows: - A) A healthcare facility shipping non-creditable hazardous waste pharmaceuticals is not required to list all applicable USEPA hazardous waste numbers (i.e., hazardous waste codes) in Item 13 of USEPA Form 8700-22. - B) A healthcare facility shipping non-creditable hazardous waste pharmaceuticals must write the word "PHRM" or "PHARMS" in Item 13 of USEPA Form 8700-22.
-A healthcare facility may also include the applicable USEPA hazardous waste numbers (i.e., hazardous waste codes) in Item 13 of USEPA Form 8700-22. - b) Exporting Non-Creditable Hazardous Waste Pharmaceuticals or Evaluated Hazardous Waste Pharmaceuticals.
+Code 722, except as follows: - A) A healthcare facility shipping non-creditable hazardous waste pharmaceuticals is not required to list all applicable hazardous waste numbers (i.e., hazardous waste codes) in Item 13 of USEPA Form 8700-12. - B) A healthcare facility shipping non-creditable hazardous waste pharmaceuticals must write the word "PHARMS" in Item 13 of USEPA Form 8700-12. - b) Exporting Non-Creditable Hazardous Waste Pharmaceuticals or Evaluated Hazardous Waste Pharmaceuticals.
 A healthcare facility or reverse distributor that exports non-creditable hazardous waste pharmaceuticals or evaluated hazardous waste pharmaceuticals is subject to Subpart H of 35 Ill.
 Adm.
 Code 722. - c) Importing Non-Creditable Hazardous Waste Pharmaceuticals or Evaluated Hazardous Waste Pharmaceuticals.
 Any person that imports non-creditable hazardous waste pharmaceuticals or evaluated hazardous waste pharmaceuticals is subject to Subpart H of 35 Ill.
 Adm.
 Code 722.
 A healthcare facility or reverse distributor may not accept imported non-creditable hazardous waste pharmaceuticals or evaluated hazardous waste pharmaceuticals without a permit or interim status allowing the facility or distributor to accept hazardous waste from off site.